IBM-Cloud/terraform-provider-ibm/website/docs/d/is_lb.html.markdown

 In addition to all argument reference list, you can access the following attribute references after your data source is created.

 - `crn` - (String) The CRN for this load balancer.
-- `dns` - (Optional, List) The DNS configuration for this load balancer.
+- `dns` - (List) The DNS configuration for this load balancer.

   Nested scheme for `dns`:
-  - `instance_crn` - (Optional, String) The CRN of the DNS instance associated with the DNS zone
+  - `instance_crn` - (String) The CRN of the DNS instance associated with the DNS zone
-  - `name` - (Optional, String) The name to use for DNS 'A' records for this load balancer's private IP addresses.
+  - `name` - (String) The name to use for DNS 'A' records for this load balancer's private IP addresses.
-  - `zone_id` - (Optional, String) The unique identifier of the DNS zone.
+  - `zone_id` - (String) The unique identifier of the DNS zone.

 - `hostname` - (String) Fully qualified domain name assigned to this load balancer.
 - `id` - (String) The ID of the load balancer.